vaibhavbhajanka/smart-video-polling-client/README.md

 The Translation Client Library provides an optimized, user-friendly way to interact with a video translation backend.
 By using adaptive polling, it strikes the right balance between minimizing server load and ensuring timely updates for the user.
 The code is built following **modular and SOLID design principles**, which ensures maintainability and reusability.
 Each component (`StatusFetcher`, `AdaptivePollingStrategy`, `StatusChecker`) has a **single responsibility**, making it easier to update or extend individual parts without affecting the rest of the library.

-Additionally, features like **error handling** and **comprehensive logging** make the client robust and flexible for a variety of use cases.
+Additionally, features like **error handling** and **comprehensive logging** make the client robust.
 The inclusion of modern JavaScript features, detailed comments, and an automated integration test reflects a **customer-centric approach** that aims to provide a smooth experience for both developers and end-users.